alexanderlerch/ACA-Code/README.md

-Please note that the provided code examples as matlab functions are only intended to showcase algorithmic principles – they are not suited to be used without parameter optimization and additional algorithmic tuning.
+Please note that the provided code examples as matlab functions are only intended to showcase algorithmic principles â€“ they are not suited to be used without parameter optimization and additional algorithmic tuning.

 The majority of these matlab sources require the Matlab Signal Processing Toolbox installed.
-Several scripts (such as MFCCs and Gammatone filters) are based on implementations in Slaney’s Auditory Toolbox.
+Several scripts (such as MFCCs and Gammatone filters) are based on implementations in Slaneyâ€™s Auditory Toolbox.

 Please feel free to visit
 http://www.audiocontentanalysis.org/code/